-In these cases, please check first with your care coordinator or Member Services first to find out if there's a network pharmacy nearby.
+In these cases, check with your care coordinator or Member Services to find out if there's a network pharmacy nearby.

 A9.
 Paying you back for a prescription

 If you must use an out-of-network pharmacy, you must generally pay the full cost instead of a copay when you get your prescription.
 You can ask us to pay you back for our share of the cost.